Investment Strategy

 Portfolio Management

-Oliver Fritz has been Portfolio Manager at Berenberg since July 2017.
-He started his career as a Sell-Side Sales at Main First.
-Before joining Berenberg, he worked as a Sell-Side Sales at Goldman Sachs.
-He holds a Bachelor in Economics from Maastricht University and a Master in Finance and Management from St Andrews University.
+Oliver Fritz has been a Portfolio Manager at Berenberg since July 2017.
+Before joining Berenberg, Oliver Fritz worked in the Securities Division of Goldman Sachs, covering German-speaking equity and multi-asset clients.
+He started his career as a Sell-Side Sales at Mainfirst Bank.
+He holds a Bachelor's degree in Economics from Maastricht University and a Master's degree in Finance and Management from St. Andrews University.